makrai/notes/xue2010-mt5-massively-multiling-text2text.md

 # 5 Zero-shot generation

-* in XQuAD zero-shot, we find that many of the gen errors are due to “accidental translation” into the fine-tuning language (English).
-In this section, we
+* in XQuAD zero-shot, we find that many of the gen errors are due to “accidental translation” into the fine-tuning language (English)
 * it can be counteracted by mixing a small amount of our multilingual pre-training task into the fine-tuning stage
 * illegal predictions mainly fall into three categories: